Festivals & Events

 Shanshan Festival 鳥取しゃんしゃん祭

-A singular and lively celebration of the dead, with umbrella dances and bells ringing
+A lively celebration of the dead, with umbrella dances and bells ringing

 Tottori City's colorful Shanshan Festival in mid-August is part of the area's Obon celebrations.
 Obon is a Japanese Buddhist custom of honoring the spirits of one's ancestors.